BAndresen/BAndresen/README.md

 ### Hi there 👋 I'm Brendan

-I'm a passionate, self-taught Software Developer eager to have a positive impact in the age of technology.
-I began my career as a Scuba Diving Instructor, travelling and leading guided trips around the world.
-I've organized and led international group trips to Belize, Honduras, and Mexico and certified hundreds of students, rising to the highest rank of PADI Course Director.
-After 14 years of managing a dive store and teaching scuba diving full-time, I decided to make a change and take the plunge into the world of technology.
+I'm a self-taught Software Developer eager to contribute to the ever-evolving landscape of technology.
+My professional journey began as a Scuba Diving Instructor, certifying hundreds of students and eventually achieving the highest rank in the professional instructor realm as a <a href="https://www.padi.com/courses/course-director">PADI Course Director</a>.
+As a diving professional, I was passionate about improving safety in the industry and served for 3 years as the Diving Safety Officer for UCBC, where I analyzed accident reports and made recommendations.
+Throughout my career, I led guided dive trips worldwide, organizing and spearheading group expeditions to destinations like Belize, Honduras, Costa Rica, and Mexico.
+After 14 years of managing the oldest dive club in Canada at the University of British Columbia and dedicating myself to full-time scuba diving instruction, I decided to pivot into the world of technology.

-Currently, I specialize in providing tech solutions for small businesses through my role at P3 Development.
-I'm also actively pursuing the AWS Solutions Architect Certification and honing my skills in the Django and Wordpress technology stack
+Currently, I specialize in providing tech solutions for small businesses in my role at P3 Development.
+I'm passionate about topics related to security, privacy, and using technology to increase individual autonomy and agency.
+I'm actively pursuing the AWS Solutions Architect Certification and honing my skills in the Django and Wordpress technology stack.

-My recent project, <a href='https://seasavvydiver.com'>https://seasavvydiver.com</a> is a website that collects and distributes scuba diving equipment information from the top Canadian online retailers.
-This helps users make informed purchasing decisions with confidence, allowing them to focus on enjoying the sport or diving.
-Store items are kept up to to date with a custom python selenium application running locally, before pushing to a Django web application running on a AWS EC2 instance.
+One of my recent projects, <a href='https://seasavvydiver.com'>https://seasavvydiver.com</a> is a website that collects and distributes up-to-date scuba diving equipment information from the top Canadian online retailers, helping users make informed purchasing decisions with confidence.

-<a href="https://github.com/BAndresen/TOJA">Toja</a> is another personal project.
-It's an open-source desktop application written in Python that helps users track and optimize their job applications.
-Users are motivated to persist with the job search by earning points with each new event and levelling up.
-Toja also uses Natural Language Processing to search the users job database for keywords to discover in-demand skills and also provide a unique resume score.
+Another personal project of mine is <a href="https://github.com/BAndresen/TOJA">Toja</a>, an open-source desktop application written in Python that helps users track and optimize their job applications.
+Users earn points with each new event and level up, motivating them to persist with the job search.
+Toja also utilizes Natural Language Processing to search the user's job database for keywords, discovering in-demand skills and providing a unique resume score.

-Feel free to explore my GitHub for more details.
-I'm always eager to connect and discuss opportunities in the tech industry.
+Feel free to explore my GitHub and Projects sections for more details.
+I'm always eager to connect and discuss opportunities in the tech industry

 </p>